- Fire Department

-It was during this collaborative effort, the York County Juvenile Fire Setting Task Force was established.
-The goal is to bring high-risk fire setters to low and standard procedures that will allow communication between agencies and allow for more consistent and effective intervention.
+It was during this collaborative effort that the York County Juvenile Fire Setting Task Force was established.
+The goal is to bring high-risk fire setters to low and develop standard procedures that will allow communication between agencies for more consistent and effective intervention.

 Children & Fire-setting

 Juvenile fire-setting is a serious, complex, and costly problem for individuals, their families, and their communities.
 Juveniles commit thousands of fires each year at a cost of millions of dollars, and account for 40% to 70% of those arrested for arson.
 In addition to property losses, hundreds of individuals die and thousands are injured each year as a result of fires.
 In many cases, because of poor judgement, it is the juveniles who set the fires or are younger children who are present when the fires are started.

 Over the past decade, our knowledge about juvenile fire setters has increased.
 However, juvenile fire-setting remains a complex behavior exhibited by children of various ages, with a variety of motives, who come from a wide range of family background and community settings.
 These factors, coupled with the lack of training and appropriate instruments for assessment, have handicapped mental health professionals, educators, and fire personnel in their efforts to deal effectively with juveniles who set fires.